ibm-cloud-docs/netezza/start/loading_unloading.md

 # Loading data
 {: #load-dbs}

-- Loading and unloading local data

-- Loading and unloading data from S3
+There are different ways in which you can load your data on {{site.data.keyword.netezza_short}}.
+Learn how to load data [from your local machine](/docs/netezza?topic=netezza-load-dbs#load-data-nzsql) or [from S3](/docs/netezza?topic=netezza-load-dbs#load-data-s3).

 ## Loading and unloading local data
 {: #load-data-nzsql}

-### Before you begin
+## Before you begin
 {: #loading-prereqs}

 1. Download the client packages from Fix Central and install it as desribed in [Installing client packages](https://www.ibm.com/docs/en/netezza?topic=npsda-installing-client-software-packages-2).

-   One of the easiest way to load and unload data to {{site.data.keyword.netezza_short}} is by using the `nzsql` command. `nzsql` invokes an SQL command interpreter on the {{site.data.keyword.netezza_short}} host or a client system that you can use to manage database operations.
+   One of the easiest way to upload your data to {{site.data.keyword.netezza_short}} is by using the `nzsql` command. `nzsql` provides an interface that allows you to run SQL commands on the {{site.data.keyword.netezza_short}} host.
    {: tip}

-   You cannot load and unload data by using the web console.
+   You cannot use the web console to load data.

 1. Ensure that you have the correct path set up to run `nzsql` commands.
    See: